 Our modern world is full to the brim with unwanted chemicals and pollutants, many of which are insidious and totally unknown to us.
 You can’t taste the lead in the air, or even in your lipstick.
 But considering the average American has over 700 chemicals, heavy metals and other unhealthy pollutants in their blood, we are no longer wondering if chemicals are adding to our health problems, but what we can do about it.

 Taking saunas are one of those things we can do!
 And who doesn’t love a sauna?
-Like eating organic, enjoying some sunshine, avoiding plastics and buying organic make-up, saunas are easy to do and they are enjoyable (if you like it hot!).
+Like eating organic, enjoying some sunshine, or even a regular liver detox, saunas are easy to do and they are enjoyable (if you like it hot!).

 And you’ve probably already heard that saunas are great for detoxing, but you may not know just how powerful it can be, or that there are a few different types of sauna, not just the regular “steam room” type.
 Let’s take a look at the difference between sauna types, why it’s so good for you, and the do’s and don’t’s of therapeutic sauna.